 Visit the 'Resources' section of NAMA's website to review the educational competencies.
 NAMA’s professional membership application also provides a list of requirements.
 Regardless of where you complete your training, it must include the appropriate number of supervised patient encounters.

-Q. Are approved online training programs available?
+Q. Are Recognized online training programs available?
 Which is better, an online or on-site school?

 When making a decision about which school to attend some factors to consider include overall life responsibilities, finances and learning style.
 In‐person training may not be feasible for everyone, therefore online schools are a viable alternative and can be less disruptive to your life.
 On the other hand, some may find it difficult to remain engaged in an online program.
 Several schools offer a combination of online and on-site training.